 - 1. Application form for admission

 - 2. \$100.00 non-refundable application fee

 - 3. A brief autobiographical statement

 - 4. Official transcript appropriate for the program Master's degree in either Music or Church Music, or its equivalent with a 3.0 out of 4.0 GPA.

 - 5. Audition

-- Students who are applying for the degree of Doctor of Musical Arts should submit an audition in their applied areas by submitting a recording on a DVD with their admission application to the admission committee.
+Students who are applying for the degree of Doctor of Musical Arts should submit an audition in their applied areas by submitting a recording on a DVD with their admission application to the admission committee.

-- 6. Prerequisite Requirement
+6. Prerequisite Requirement

-- An applicant for the DMA whose master's degree was in a different applied area will be required to take two master level courses and a master's recital for the equivalent form master's degree applied area.
+An applicant for the DMA whose master's degree was in a different applied area will be required to take two master level courses and a master's recital for the equivalent form master's degree applied area.
 The graduate recital requirement may be waived if the applicant had already completed three applied area courses or wants to take them all.
 If the prospective students decide to follow the admission policy regarding taking three prerequisite courses of applied area as a pre-doctoral study, they will not be required to follow the audition procedure.
 Those who apply for the applied area of Music Coaching in DMA degree are not required by such three prerequisite courses of applied area as a pre-doctoral Musical Arts degree program.
 Those who are as F-1 visa students must consult with music department in advance for this applied area's study application.

 - 7. Application Essay

 - 8. Recommendation from church pastor or former teacher

 - 9. Two recent photographs (for student ID)

-- 1. Duration: The PhD program is designed to be completed within 5 years.
-Up to 7 years may be granted. - 2.
-The student must successfully complete the prescribed course of study with a grade point average of at least 3.00 (B) out of 4.00. - 3.
-Receiving a "C" in the doctoral program is considered a failure. - 4.
+- 1. The student must successfully complete the prescribed course of study with a grade point average of at least 3.00 (B) out of 4.00. - 2.
+Receiving a "C" in the doctoral program is considered a failure. - 3.
 The student must pass the Graduation Qualifying Examination.
-Students may take the exam three times if they fail first.
-The retest opportunity is in the next semester.
-This test will be taken prior to submission of the recital or dissertation. - 5.
-Prior to graduation, the student must meet all financial obligations to the institution. - 6.
+Students may take the exam three times if they fail first. - The retest opportunity is in the next semester.
+This test will be taken prior to submission of the recital or dissertation. - 4.
+Prior to graduation, the student must meet all financial obligations to the institution. - 5.
 Graduation concert in major field 3 times